LucasTheIntern/SuperRes/README.md

 # SuperRes
-Get superresolution from a stack of images using cv2 and PIL libraries in Python Some functions constructed with the assistance of Bing AI
+Get superresolution from a stack of images using cv2 and PIL libraries in Python.
+Some functions constructed with the assistance of Bing AI

 Pixel-shift photography is a method of obtaining images of far higher resolution than those of which the sensor is directly capable with low noise.